 3. VISIT HISTORIC TOWNS & SITES

 Virginia is a state steeped in history.
 Many couples love looking into the past and learning more about its rich heritage.
-Be sure to visit Colonial Williamsburg, the battlefields of Yorktown, and America’s first settlement, Jamestown.
+Be sure to visit Colonial Williamsburg, the battlefields of Yorktown or Fredericksburg, and America’s first settlement, Jamestown.
 Each has countless historic sites to explore.
 You can also enjoy browsing a variety of antique stores, art galleries, and restaurants.